Jesus Encounters What’s-Her-Name

 (Originally posted April 16, 2012)

 It’s as though their namelessness encompasses every woman who has lived the same circumstances.
 It doesn’t matter if she was Jewish or Gentile.
 Her age doesn’t matter.
 Her hip size, family size, brain size – none of it matters.
 To her surprise and mine, sinfulness doesn’t even matter.
-The only thing that matters is the love Jesus pours out on her and the relationship that follows.
+The only thing that matters is the love Jesus poured out on her and the relationship that followed.

 Each of these women has pointed me toward Jesus, whom they met on the road, by the well, and in the court of rejection.
 Each has given me the courage to lay my burdens and sinfulness at his feet – only to be surprised by LOVE – immersed in grace.
 I want to speak to just one of these stories and how it relates to my own life.